Prunella2001/sustainability-rag-system/README.md

 This project is a trustworthy AI sustainability assistant that helps users make more meaningful environmental decisions using grounded and reliable AI-generated guidance.

+## How to run this project

+1- Download the project.
+2- Run the following command "pip install -r requirement.txt"
+3- Run the command "streamlit run main.py"

 ---

 # 2. Positive Impact